 At every meeting we give space to a variety of different forms of expression: through words, music, movement, visual communication.
 Each WOODS IN THE CITY meeting is accompanied by a visual arts/illustration exhibition.

 So far we have showcased selected works of:

 A selection of videos from past events

 Other contributors to past event

-Javier Cura (multidisciplinary artist, teacher), Onika Simon (innovation strategist), David Hayes (professor of Greek philosophy and literature), Yuki Tanji (movement and martial arts teacher), Kirstin Broussard (artist and arts educator), Felicitas Ritter (dancer and coach)
+Amir Nasr (writer, digital activist), Charlotte McGowan-Griffin (artist, film-maker), Jose Délano (designer, curator), Monika Jiang (author of Humans of New Work), Javier Cura (multidisciplinary artist, teacher), Onika Simon (innovation strategist), David Hayes (professor of Greek philosophy and literature), Yuki Tanji (movement and martial arts teacher), Kirstin Broussard (artist and arts educator), Felicitas Ritter (dancer and coach)

-Impressions from Edition 2 (Images by Hendrik Thul)
+AUTUMN (Images by Hendrik Thul)

 SPRING (Images by Patricia Escriche)